Chinese military survey ship docks at Sri Lanka port | Business

 Chinese military survey ship docks at Sri Lanka port

-The Chinese survey vessel Yuan Wang 5 has docked at Sri Lanka's Chinese-built Hambantota port, Refinitiv data and local media showed on Monday.
-The Pentagon says the Yuan Wang ships are operated by the Strategic Support Force of the People's Liberation Army.
-Sri Lanka said on Saturday it had agreed that the Yuan Wang 5 could dock at Hambantota, despite security concerns raised by India and the United States.
+The Chinese survey vessel Yuan Wang 5 has docked at Sri Lanka's Chinese-built Hambantota port, Refinitiv data and local media showed on Tuesday.
+The ship has been a bone of contention between India and China, two of Sri Lanka's biggest benefactors in its current economic crisis.

 - Country: